 Project Proposal Process

-The SCB reviews and accepts projects that span the priorities of the SCB consortium under the 4 working groups: cell therapy, gene therapy, cell-based drug discovery, and tissue engineering.
+The SCB reviews and accepts projects that span the priorities of the SCB consortium under the four working groups: cell therapy, gene therapy, cell-based drug discovery, and tissue engineering.
 Each working group seeks to assess and identify issues that need to be addressed to effectively develop, evaluate, and implement standards that will support enabling technologies and infrastructure, clinical development, and commercialization.

 Our project proposal process is initiated when interested stakeholders submit a one-page proposal (with overview of the potential project) for consideration.
 The interested party appoints a project “Chair” or “Lead” to serve as a liaison with the SCB.
 Lastly, the interested stakeholder completes a “Letter of Commitment” to the SCB to demonstrate an understanding of the SCB’s principles to organize efforts as part of a consortium of non-government stakeholders that operates through public-private partnerships with government regulatory agencies and other government organizations involved in helping to establish consensus standards for regenerative medicine products.

 In turn, when the SCB has approved the project proposal, we will appoint a dedicated project manager.
 The SCB will then establish a budget for the project according to the following:

 a.
 SCB resource commitment as 20% of the aggregate project budget, or;